CortexFoundation/yolov5_mxnet/README.md

 MRT, short for Model Representation Tool, aims to convert floating model into a deterministic and non-data-overflow network.
 MRT links the off-chain developer community to the on-chain ecosystem, from Off-chain deep learning to MRT transformations, and then uploading to Cortex Blockchain for on-chain deterministic inference.

-Paste the code to file cvm-runtime/python/mrt/dataset.py
+Paste the following snippet to the end of file cvm-runtime/python/mrt/dataset.py

 	@register_dataset("yolov5_dataset")
 	class Yolov5Dataset(Dataset):